 By default Hibernate option is not enabled on Windows 10.
-Or for some reason Microsoft has removed the hibernate option form power menu.
-But its easy to enable hibernate on Windows 10.
+Or for some reason Microsoft has removed the hibernate option from the power menu.
+But it’s easy to enable hibernate on Windows 10.
 Let’s follow the steps below.

 Enable hibernate form power options

 - here From the left column select Choose what the power buttons do.